paco1103/Flask-base-structure/README.md

   <li>Csrf</li>
 </ul>

-*Flask default is single threat, need to start the service with 'gunicorn + gevent' with multi worker
+<p>*Flask default is single threat, need to start the service with 'gunicorn + gevent' with multi worker</p>